banisterious/obsidian-charted-roots/wiki-content/Staging-And-Cleanup.md

 1. Import `smith-family.ged` to staging subfolder `smith-2024`
 2. Import `jones-tree.ged` to staging subfolder `jones-2024`
-3. Open Staging tab, click "Review matches with main tree"
+3. In Import/Export tab, click "Review matches with main tree"
 4. For each match, decide: Same person → Merge, or Different people → will be promoted
 5. Click "Promote subfolder" for each batch
 6. New unique people are moved to main; duplicates were merged earlier